 Advising for Economic, Social and Institutional Reform (3 credits)

 Design of Rule of Law Programs and Proposal Preparation (3 credits)

 Preparation of a Thesis (3 credits)

-Visiting Lecture Series
+Visiting Lecturer Series

-The PROLAW Visiting Lecture Series supplements the curriculum of PROLAW.
+The PROLAW Visiting Lecturer Series supplements the curriculum of PROLAW.
 Loyola University Chicago has invited rule of law professionals from development agencies, non-governmental organizations and other universities to share their experiences with future rule of law leaders and the rule of law community at large.
 Click here for more information.